Sylvia Lim: Population White Paper

-Lim also spoke out against the Population White Paper, contending that the government's strategy of using immigration to "top up" for the shortfall in Singapore's total fertility rate (TFR) "will further dilute national identity" and place Singapore on course in requiring "even more population injections in the future".
-She added that the government's attempts to encourage childbirths have been "half-hearted".
+Lim also spoke out against the Population White Paper, contending that the government's strategy of using immigration to "top up" for the shortfall in Singapore's total fertility rate (TFR) would "further dilute national identity" and place Singapore on course in requiring "even more population injections in the future".
+She added that the government's attempts to encourage childbirths had been "half-hearted".
 Lim and her party proposed a greater tradeoff between GDP growth and population numbers, as well as new initiatives to encourage TFR recovery.

 Action Information Management (AIM) saga

 The AIM saga, which involved the termination of town council IT software owned by the PAP in the event of a "material change" in the leadership of a town, became a much talked about issue in the lead up to the Punggol East by-election in 2013.
 Lim contended that a "material change" was taken to mean a "change in political leadership" as in Aljunied GRC, and questioned how the public interest was served with the presence of such a termination clause.
-This led to Lim filing an adjournment motion in Parliament titled Safeguarding the Public Interest in Town Council Management, which she withdrew after the government announced it will conduct a review on the issue.
-Then Minister for National Development Khaw Boon Wan accused Lim of being "self-righteous" and "arrogant", in which Lim replied she "definitely does not accept his ascription of those motives to me personally".
-The WP won the by-election in Punggol East.
+This led to Lim filing an adjournment motion in Parliament titled Safeguarding the Public Interest in Town Council Management, which she withdrew after the government announced that it would conduct a review on the issue.
+Then Minister for National Development Khaw Boon Wan accused Lim of being "self-righteous" and "arrogant", to which Lim replied, "I definitely do not accept his ascription of those motives to me personally".